Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Asymmetry Reprocessing

 \section{Asymmetry Reprocessing}

 Following electroweak baryogenesis at the dark electroweak phase transition, asymmetries are produced in the dark particle numbers $B'$ and/or $L'$.
-In this section we investigate the cross-sector portal interactions through which these asymmetries may be transferred to the visible sector.
-Our goal is to do this in such a way that we reproduce the 5:1 ratio between the present-day cosmological mass densities of visible and dark matter, $\Omega_{\DM} \simeq 5 \Omega_{\VM}$, where $\Omega_X = n_X m_X/\rho_c$.
+In this section we briefly discuss the generation of these asymmetries and investigate the cross-sector portal interactions through which these asymmetries may be transferred to the visible sector.
+Our goal is to transfer the asymmetries in such a way that we reproduce the 5:1 ratio between the present-day cosmological mass densities of visible and dark matter, $\Omega_{\DM} \simeq 5 \Omega_{\VM}$, where $\Omega_X = n_X m_X/\rho_c$.
 Since both visible and dark matter are predominantly comprised of stable baryonic matter, then $n_{\VM}$ and $n_{\DM}$ are proportional to the net baryon numbers $B$ and $B'$ and $m_{\VM}$ and $m_{\DM}$ are proportional to the confinement scales $\Lambda_\mathrm{QCD}$ and $\Lambda_{\DM}$.
 We can then recast the mass density relationship as

 In the original paper \cite{Lonsdale:2018xwd}, the thermal leptogenesis mechanism produced equal baryon asymmetries between the two sectors, and so only the relative sizes of the confinement scales could reproduce the ratio.
 As the standard model confinement scale $\Lambda_{\mathrm{QCD}} \sim 200$ MeV, this required $\Lambda_{\DM} \sim 1$ GeV.
 In our work, the transfer of baryon asymmetry from the visible sector to the dark sector can produce a range of different values for the ratio $B'/B$, and thus allow for greater variance in $\Lambda_{\DM}$.
-However, we require that $\Lambda_{\DM} > \Lambda_{\mathrm{QCD}}$, as this is necessary to lower the temperature of the dark sector relative to the visible sector and satisfy bounds from Big Bang nucleosynthesis.
+However, we require that $\Lambda_{\DM} > \Lambda_{\mathrm{QCD}}$, as this is necessary to lower the temperature of the dark sector relative to the visible sector and satisfy bounds from big bang nucleosynthesis.
 So, the asymmetry reprocessing must be able to produce a baryon number ratio satisfying

+Directly after the dEWPT phase transition, the initial conditions are $B, L = 0$ and $B', L' \neq 0$, with the initial dark particle asymmetries determined by the specifics of dark EWBG.
+In this paper we consider dark EWBG proceeding solely through $CP$-violating Yukawa interactions involving the dark Higgs doublet $H_1'$.
+We do not provide a full calculation of the asymmetry generation, but show that this new source of $CP$ violation can readily reproduce a sufficiently large dark asymmetry if at least one dark Yukawa coupling is $\mathcal{O}(1)$.
+Since we do not investigate the specifics of the asymmetry, we leave the initial asymmetry in $B'$ and $L'$ as free parameters.
+Their relative sizes can then be restricted by the condition Eq.~\ref{Eq:Bcond}.

 In this section we analyse the asymmetry transfer by working with chemical potentials, where for a relativistic species $i$, its chemical potential $\mu_i$ is related to its number density asymmetry (for $|\mu_i| \ll T$) by where $g_i$ is the multiplicity of the particle species and $\beta = 1/T$ \cite{Buchmuller:2000nq}.
 At a given temperature, constraints on these potentials arise from the reactions that are in thermal equilibrium.
 If there are fewer constraints than chemical potentials, then there is a conserved charge associated with each free parameter, and we can determine the ratio $B'/B$ in terms of the initial values of the conserved charges.